-Typology Primary purpose Parks and gardens Accessible, high quality opportunities for informal recreation and community events.
+Туроlоду Primary purpose Parks and gardens Accessible, high quality opportunities for informal recreation and community events.
 Natural and semi-natural greenspaces Wildlife conservation, biodiversity and environmental education and awareness.
 Amenity greenspace Opportunities for informal activities close to home or work or enhancement of the appearance of residential or other areas.
 Provision for children and young people Areas designed primarily for play and social interaction involving children and young people, such as equipped play areas, MUGAs, skateboard areas and teenage shelters.
 Allotments Opportunities for those people who wish to do so to grow their own produce as part of the long term promotion of sustainability, health and social inclusion.
 Cemeteries, churchyards and other burial grounds Burial of the dead and quiet contemplation, often linked to wildlife and biodiversity promotion.

+Table 1.1: Open space typology definitions

-- 1.0.4 In order for planning policies to be 'sound' local authorities are required to carry out a robust assessment of need for open space, sport and recreation facilities.
-We advocate that the methodology to undertake such assessments should still be informed by best practice including the Planning Policy Guidance 17 (PPG17) Companion Guidance; Assessing Needs and Opportunities' published in September 2002. - 1.0.5 The National Planning Policy Framework (NPPF) has replaced PPG17.
-However, assessment of open space facilities is still normally carried out in accordance with the Companion Guidance to PPG17 as it still remains the only national best practice guidance on the conduct of an open space assessment. - 1.0.6 Under paragraph 98 of the NPPF, it is set out that planning policies should be based on robust and up-to-date assessments of the need for open space, sports and recreation facilities (including quantitative or qualitative deficits or surpluses) and opportunities for new provision.
-Information gained from the assessments should be used to determine what open space, sport and recreational provision is needed, which plans should then seek to accommodate.
+In order for planning policies to be 'sound' local authorities are required to carry out a robust assessment of need for open space, sport and recreation facilities.
+We advocate that the methodology to undertake such assessments should still be informed by best practice including the Planning Policy Guidance 17 (PPG17) Companion Guidance; Assessing Needs and Opportunities' published in September 2002.

+The National Planning Policy Framework (NPPF) has replaced PPG17.
+However, assessment of open space facilities is still normally carried out in accordance with the Companion Guidance to PPG17 as it still remains the only national best practice guidance on the conduct of an open space assessment.

+Under paragraph 96 of the NPPF, it is set out that planning policies should be based on robust and up-to-date assessments of the needs for open space, sports and recreation facilities and opportunities for new provision.
+Specific needs and quantitative and qualitative deficiencies and surpluses in local areas should also be identified.
+This information should be used to inform what provision is required in an area.

-1.0.7 Outdoor sports facilities are not analysed as part of the study as a different methodology in line with national guidance (Sport England) is prescribed and is contained in a separate standalone Playing Pitch Strategy (PPS).
+Outdoor sports facilities are not analysed as part of the study as a different methodology in line with national guidance (Sport England) is prescribed and is contained in a separate standalone Playing Pitch Strategy (PPS).
 However, any site recognised as outdoor sports provision but with a clear multifunctional role (i.e. where it is also available for wider community use as open space) is included in this study and used to inform quantity standards.
-On these dual use sites, the pitch playing surfaces are counted as part of the overall site size as they are considered to contribute to the total open space site and reflect its multifunctionality.
-Pitches on dual-use sites are identified in the PPS too but only by number and pitch type (as prescribed in Sport England Guidance).
+On these duel use sites, the pitch playing surfaces are counted as part of the overall site size as they are considered to contribute to the total open space site and reflect its multifunctionality.
+Pitches on duel use sites are identified in the PPS too but only by number and pitch type (as prescribed in Sport England Guidance).
 All identified outdoor sports provision are shown and listed in the settlement chapters for completion.

-1.1 Report Structure
+1.1 Report structure